 A Sermon on Ephesians 6:10-13Read more

 This great appeal comes to Christian people: “Stand therefore.”
-What does this tell us?
-Listen as Dr. Martyn Lloyd-Jones explains the power God gives to remain faithful from Ephesians 6:10-13.
-He says, first, we must not feel disappointed or unhappy because this causes a conflict.
-As Christians, we should never feel sorry for ourselves.
-The moment we do, we've already lost the battle.
-Secondly, we must recognize the power of what we are up against- but not be frightened.
-Because of the power of God in us, we can resist the devil.
-Thirdly, we are not to be half-hearted.
-When we doubt, we are already defeated.
+In this sermon on Ephesians 6:10–13 titled “Stand Therefore,” Dr. Martyn Lloyd-Jones explains about the power God gives His people to remain faithful.
+First of all, he says that Christians must not feel disappointed or unhappy because this causes a conflict.
+Christians should never feel sorry for themselves.
+The moment they do, they’ve already lost the battle.
+Secondly, they must recognize the power of what they are up against but not be frightened.
+Because of the power of God in them, they can resist the devil.
+Thirdly, they are not to be half-hearted.
+When they doubt, they are already defeated.
 Fourthly, do not consider retreat.
-Thinking or talking too much about our weaknesses, or those of others, is depressing and an enemy tactic to sap us of strength.
+Thinking or talking too much about personal weaknesses (or those of others) is depressing and an enemy tactic to sap the Christian of strength.
 Fifthly, always be ready.
-Spiritually, we are to be well balanced, not carried about by every wind of doctrine.
+Spiritually, Christians are to be well balanced and not carried about by every wind of doctrine.
 Sixthly, realize the privilege of being in this great battle.
-Consider who is our captain and leader — Jesus Christ himself.
+Consider the captain and leader — Jesus Christ Himself.
 Lastly, think of the glory that is coming.
 Paul said, “There is henceforth a crown of righteousness laid up for me [.…] And not to me only, but to all who have loved his appearing."